lostatc/linotype/docs/usage.rst

 accepts a **HelpFormatter** instance which is used to define how items are formatted.
 Every **HelpItem** object has public methods for creating new sub-items which in turn return a new **HelpItem** object.
 Items can be assigned IDs that can be referenced in the **Sphinx** documentation.
-Below is an example that prints a simple help message.
+Here is an example that prints a simple help message:

 .. code-block:: python
     :linenos: